keyboard_arrow_up

 Ram Bending

-A process in which a tube is placed in a die and hydraulic ram.
-The ram, containing half of the dies, presses into the tube and pushes it around the radius.
+A method where a tube is placed in a die, and a hydraulic ram—containing half of the dies—presses into the tube, pushing it around the desired radius.

 Roll Bending

-A quick and effective method of bending a tube by feeding it through a triangular arrangement of rollers.
-Roll bending forms extremely thick walls and large radii from the material that exceeds the capability of rotary draw benders.
+A fast and efficient bending technique where a tube is fed through a triangular arrangement of rollers.
+This process is ideal for forming extremely thick-walled tubes and large radii that exceed the capabilities of rotary draw benders.

 Rotary Draw Bending

-A principal method of tube bending in which the material is drawn around a rotating bend form or die.
-The forward tangent is rotated, while the back tangent is held in place by a pressure die, allowing for the use of mandrel and wiper tooling.
+A fundamental tube bending method in which the tube is drawn around a rotating bend form or die.
+The forward tangent rotates while the back tangent is secured by a pressure die, allowing the use of mandrel and wiper tooling.

 Sink Drawing

-A cold finishing operation in which a tube is pulled through a die without using a mandrel.
-Sink drawing is used to obtain the exact desired diameter and/or to improve mechanical properties of the tube.
+A cold finishing operation where a tube is pulled through a die without the use of a mandrel.
+This process is employed to achieve precise diameters and improve the tube’s mechanical properties.

 Sizing

-Forming the end of the tube to meet preset specifications of roundness and concentricity.
+The process of shaping the end of a tube to meet specific roundness and concentricity requirements.

 Springback